0xAkuti/yeti/README.md

 ### 3. Order Execution

-When your TradingView alert fires:
+When your TradingView alert triggers:

 1. Webhook server receives and validates the alert
 2. Alert data is stored on-chain via WebhookOracle
 3. Order watcher detects the alert
 4. Takers can execute the 1inch limit order
 5. Order status updates in the orderbook

+You can check pending and filled ordered in the Dashboard.

 ## Quick Start